getify/You-Dont-Know-JS/async & performance/ch3.md

 var anotherRejectedPr = Promise.resolve( rejectedPr );
 ```

-As we discussed earlier in this chapter, `Promise.resolve(..)` will return a genuine promise directly, or unwrap a thenable.
+As we discussed earlier in this chapter, `Promise.resolve(..)` will return a received genuine promise directly, or unwrap a received thenable.
 If that thenable unwrapping reveals a rejected state, the promise returned from `Promise.resolve(..)` is in fact in that same rejected state.

 So `Promise.resolve(..)` is a good, accurate name for the API method, because it can actually result in either fulfillment or rejection.

-The first callback parameter of the `Promise(..)` constructor will unwrap either a thenable (identical to `Promise.resolve(..)`) or a genuine promise:
+The first callback parameter of the `Promise(..)` constructor will unwrap either a thenable (identically to `Promise.resolve(..)`) or a genuine promise:

 ```js
 var rejectedPr = new Promise( function(resolve,reject){